Shopping for GLP-1 prescriptions for weight loss? Here’s what responsible prescribing looks like

 Less common, more serious side effects can also occur, including pancreatitis, gallbladder disease, or worsening of diabetic eye disease.

 Some people should not take GLP-1 prescriptions.
 People who are pregnant or breastfeeding also should not use GLP-1s.
-They are also contraindicated for people with a personal or family history of medullary thyroid cancer or multiple endocrine neoplasias.
+People with a personal or family history of medullary thyroid cancer or multiple endocrine neoplasias should not take GLP-1 medications.
 That’s why it’s especially important to consult your doctor before using these medications to discuss your medical history and potential risks—and while using them to monitor any side effects.

 Some key side effects and risks to be aware of with GLP-1s

 Using care with prescription weight-loss medications is a critical piece of a responsible modern weight-care program.
-When it comes to prescribing medications like GLP-1s, it's also important for the program to include, as Found’s does, a review of relevant blood work, a wide toolkit of medication options, and behavioral change support—such as a guided program focusing on healthy eating and exercise, as well as health coaching to help you build sustainable healthy habits
+When it comes to prescribing medications like GLP-1s, it's also important for the program to include, as Found’s does, a review of relevant blood work, a portfolio of medication options, and behavioral change support—such as a guided program focusing on healthy eating and exercise, as well as health coaching to help you build sustainable health habits

 At Found, members receive access to health coaching, providers trained in obesity medicine, check-ins at critical moments, and behavioral change guidance in an app with a supportive community.
 The Found toolkit includes 12 different medications—from generics to brand name GLP-1s—and more than 60 treatment paths customized to members’ unique biology and needs.
 To see if Found might be right for you, take the quiz today.